joaoantonioverdade/docs/introComputation.md

 When A is reducible to B, solving A cannot be harder that solving B because a solution to B gives a solution to A. In terms of computability theory, if A is reducible to B and B is decidable, A also is decidable.
 Equivalently, if A is undecidable and reducible to B, B is undecidable.

+### Chapter 6 - Advanced topics in computability theory

+Making machines that reproduce themselves is possible.
+The recursion theorem demonstrates how.
+The recursion theorem states that Turing machines can obtain their own description and then go on to compute with it.

+Instead of a single, universal definition of information, several definitions are used - depending upon the application.
+Next will be presented the computability theory of information.
+Starting with the following binary sequences:

+A = 010101010101010101010101010101010
+B = 111001011010001111010100000011101

+Intuitively, sequence A contains little information because it is merely a repetition of the pattern 01 n times.
+In contrast, sequence B appears to contain more information.
+We define the quantity of information contained in an object to be the size of that object's smallest representation or description.
+By a description of an object we mean a precise and unambigous characterization of the object so that we may recreate it from the description alone.
+Thus sequence A contains little information because it has a small description, whereas sequence B apparently contains more information because it seems to have no concise description.